SherazKhan/DecMeg2014-1/README.md

 The code provided here is a straight forward application of stacked generalisation ensembling as mentioned in the project.
 The code is organised as follows:

 1. Run the matlab script fd_features_func.m.
 This scripts will generate the train.mat and test.mat, which are preprocessed matlab files.
+These steps were needed to reduce the size of the data set to work with a 2MB RAM.
+If you have bigger memory, preprocessing for size reduction  is not neccesary (but recommended for robust feature generation).
 Preprocessing includes (not all options are enabled, some may be commented off):
     - Notch filtering to remove 60Hz powerline interference
     - Low pass filtering
     - Windowing